KAIST-Edlab/ROSALIA/README.md

 In the meantime, we are providing temporary access via a password-protected Google Drive link.
 Since our dataset is derived from MIMIC-CXR, users must meet the same credentialing requirements.
 To obtain the password, please follow these steps:

 1. Complete the required **CITI training** program for human subjects research.
-2. Send an email to `[Your Email Address]` with proof of your CITI program completion (and/or a screenshot of your credentialed PhysioNet profile).
+2. Send an email to `choigeon@kaist.ac.kr` with proof of your CITI program completion (and/or a screenshot of your credentialed PhysioNet profile).
 3. Once verified, we will reply with the password to extract the downloaded dataset.

 *🚨 **Note:** Once the dataset is officially published and available on PhysioNet, this Google Drive link will be deprecated, and all downloads will be redirected to the PhysioNet platform.*